 Thucydides

 Thucydides was an ancient Greek historian and author of the 'History of the Peloponnesian War,' which recounts the 5th-century BC war between Sparta and Athens.
-This work is a seminal contribution to the field of history, as Thucydides is often considered the father of scientific history due to his strict standards of evidence-gathering and analysis in terms of cause and effect.
-Unlike his predecessor Herodotus, who included many anecdotal and mythological elements, Thucydides' approach was analytical and focused on factual accuracy.
-His work remains a key primary source for the study of classical Athens and its political and military history.
+He is often regarded as the father of 'scientific history' due to his strict standards of evidence-gathering and analysis in terms of cause and effect.

 Books